jwweii/fsphunter/README.md

 As previously stated, "peptides_locator.py" is a python package that provides the functions required by "fsphunter.py."
 However, it can also be utilized for customized needs, such as batch searching transcript coordinates from multiple peptide sequences.

 ### txdict
-This method is used to load the transcript dictionary.
+This method loads a transcript dictionary, where the ENST ID is the key and its sequence is the value.
+The data is obtained from Homo_sapiens.GRCh38.cdna.all.fa.
+To save time, the dictionary is preloaded as tx_dic.pkl and does not need to be created every time.